Almedalen Week: Organization

-Almedalen Week is an annual event taking place in week 27 in and around Almedalen, a park in the city of Visby.
+Almedalen Week is an annual event taking place in week 26 in and around Almedalen, a park in the city of Visby.
 It is coordinated by Gotland Municipality and the cost of the different activities is carried by the organization responsible for it.
 Each day of the week is dedicated to one of the political parties represented in the Riksdag, on a rotating schedule.
 In 2011, the number of days were extended to eight since there were then eight parties in the Riksdag.
 A number of other lobbyists, organizations, companies and representatives from municipalities and countries are also present.

-Getting noticed
+Awareness

 With the increasing numbers of activities it has become more difficult for the individual participants to get noticed by spectators and the media.
 This has resulted in a number of spectacular actions during the years.
 In 2010, the spokesperson for the Feminist Initiative, Gudrun Schyman, burned SEK 100,000 during a speech about the inequality in wages for men and women.
 In 2005, actress Kim Anderzon, artist Ernst Billgren, musician Olle Ljungström, among others, declared that a new party, the Kulturpartiet (the Cultural Party), had been created and that they were candidates for the Riksdag.

-It was later declared that the party had been an elaborate hoax created by the Riksteatern to raise awareness for cultural issues.
+It was later declared that the party had been an elaborate hoax created by the National Swedish Touring Theatre to raise awareness for cultural issues.